Multiplicity of detonation regimes in systems with a multi-peaked thermicity: Steady analytical results

 A steady shock velocity $D$ is chosen, paying attention to its relation to $D_{\mathrm{B}}$ and $D_{\mathrm{A}}$.
-When $D > D_{\mathrm{B}}$, the integral curve (top most curve in figure \ref{fig:Steady_state_1_CJ_point}) does not intersect any sonic point; this is the over-driven solution which requires that the rear boundary be maintained at the corresponding value.
+When $D > D_{\mathrm{B}}$, the integral curve (top most curve in figure \ref{fig:Steady_state_1_CJ_point}) does not intersect any sonic point $\rho=D$; this is the over-driven solution which requires that the rear boundary be maintained at the corresponding value.
 The evolution of $\rho$ is non-monotonous.

-Initially (zone 1), the heat release is greater than the loss, \textit{i.e.} $r_1 Q_1 > r_3 Q_3$, and the net positive thermicity leads to a positive density (and pressure) gradient, owing to the amplification of forward-facing pressure waves.
-The first zero in density gradient corresponds to when $r_1 Q_1 = r_3 Q_3$ (point A), the first zero in thermicity.
-Towards the left (zone 2), $r_1 Q_1 < r_3 Q_3$, the density increases as pressure waves are attenuated.
-Once the second reaction begins and overcomes the endothermic processes (zone 3), $r_2 Q_2 > r_3 Q_3$, density once again decreases towards the left.
-After the second point of vanishing thermicity (point B) obtained when $r_2 Q_2 = r_3 Q_3$, the losses overcome the second exothermic reaction (zone 4).
+Initially (zone 1), the heat release is greater than the loss, {i.e.} ${r_1 Q_1 + r_3 Q_3 > 0}$, and the net positive thermicity leads to positive density and pressure gradients, owing to the amplification of forward-facing pressure waves.
+The first zero in density gradient corresponds to when $r_1 Q_1 + r_3 Q_3 = 0$ (point A), the first zero in thermicity.
+Towards the left (zone 2), $r_1 Q_1 + r_3 Q_3 < 0$, the density increases as pressure waves are attenuated.
+Once the second reaction begins and overcomes the endothermic processes (zone 3), $r_2 Q_2 + r_3 Q_3 > 0$, density once again decreases towards the left.
+After the second point of vanishing thermicity (point B), obtained when $r_2 Q_2 + r_3 Q_3 = 0$, the losses overcome the second exothermic reaction (zone 4).
 The last segment (zone 5) corresponds to when the losses terminate and the second reaction eventually comes to equilibrium.

-For a detonation speed corresponding to the largest eigenvalue, \textit{i.e.}, $D = D_{\mathrm{B}}$ in this case, a sonic point appears at point B, through the balance of the second reaction and the losses.
-Note that this sonic point is a saddle point, and both weak and strong solutions can be attained in the back, depending on the rear boundary conditions.
+For a detonation speed corresponding to the largest eigenvalue, $D = D_{\mathrm{B}}$ in this case, a sonic point appears at point B through the balance of the second reaction and the losses.
+Note that this sonic point is a saddle point (see section \ref{sec:Lin_stab_analysis}), and both weak and strong solutions can be attained on its left, depending on the rear boundary conditions.
+The strong solution is subsonic with respect to the detonation front and the weak solution is supersonic with respect to the detonation front.
+This means signals originating within the strong solution can catch up to the shock while signals from the weak solution cannot.
 This is the typical behaviour of pathological detonations, and well discussed by Fickett \cite{fickett1985introduction}.